openstack-archive/tricircle/specs/ocata/local-neutron-plugin.rst

 ==========

-One of the key value we would like to achieve via the Tricircle project is to provide networking automation functionality across several OpenStack instances.
+One of the key value we would like to achieve via the Tricircle project is to provide networking automation functionality across several Neutron servers.
 Each OpenStack instance runs its own Nova and Neutron services but shares the same Keystone service or uses federated Keystone, which is a multi-region deployment mode.
 With networking automation, virtual machines or bare metals booted in different OpenStack instances can inter-communicate via layer2 or layer3 network.

-Considering the cross OpenStack layer2 network case, if Neutron service in each OpenStack instance allocates ip address independently, the same ip address could be assigned to virtual machines in different OpenStack instances, thus ip address conflict could occur.
+Considering the cross Neutron layer2 network case, if Neutron service in each OpenStack instance allocates ip address independently, the same ip address could be assigned to virtual machines in different OpenStack instances, thus ip address conflict could occur.
 One straightforward solution to this problem is